San Nicola di Bari

 When San Nicola died of old age (a rarity at the time) in 343, his bones (ossa) were placed in the cathedral of Myra, which became a popular pilgrimage destination.
 After the Turks conquered the city in 1087, sailors from Bari, racing against Venetian sailors with the same intent, rescued the saint’s remains and brought them to rest in their home town in southern Italy.

-Bari’s fedeli (worshipers, believers) built an enormous basilica over the reliquie del santo (saint’s relics), which reportedly produce a clear liquid called Manna with mysterious healing powers.
+Bari’s fedeli (worshipers or faithful believers) built an enormous basilica over the reliquie del santo (saint’s relics), which reportedly produce a clear liquid called Manna with mysterious healing powers.
 Every year a three-day festival celebrates the arrival of the sacred relics in Bari and the collection of the holy Manna on May 8.

 Today’s chubby, red-suited, white-bearded American Santa Claus may bear little physical resemblance to San Nicola di Bari.
-But both figures share a generosity of spirit (generosità di spirito) and love of children (eterno amore per i bambini) that remain timeless.
+But both figures share a generosity of spirit (generosità di spirito) and love of children (amore per i bambini) that remain timeless.

 Words and Expressions

-Dianne Hales is the author of LA BELLA LINGUA, My Love Affair with Italian, the World's Most Enchanting Language.
+Dianne Hales is the author of MONA LISA: A Life Discovered and LA BELLA LINGUA, My Love Affair with Italian, the World's Most Enchanting Language.

 If you're not yet in the Christmas mood, click below, and you soon will be.